ccamlr/geospatial_operations/README.md

 <br>

-Let’s plot these coordinates as they are, and connect them with lines, for each polygon:
+Plotting these coordinates as they are, and connecting them with lines for each polygon, gives:

 ``` r
 #Read the file